melezhik/outthentic/README.md

 # Auto coercion rules

 * Args should be array which elements are processed in order, for every elements rules are applied depending on element's type
-* Scalars are turned into scalars: `the-value -> the-value`
+* Scalars are turned into scalars: `the-value ---> the-value`
-* Arrays are turned into scalars with double dashes perpended: `(debug, verbose) -> --debug --verbose`.
+* Arrays are turned into scalars with double dashes perpended: `(debug, verbose) ---> --debug --verbose`.
 This is useful for declaring boolean flags
-* Hashes are turned into named parameters: `foo: foo-value -> --foo value`
+* Hashes are turned into named parameters: `foo: foo-value ---> --foo foo-value`

 # Auto coercion, using single dashes instead of double dashes